motlin/dotfiles/README.md

   path: zshrc.mac
 ```

-This pattern allows the base configuration to remain generic while supporting environment-specific customizations, _without_ introducing the complexity environment-specific git branches or using templates.
+This pattern allows the base configuration to remain generic while supporting environment-specific customizations, _without_ introducing the complexity of environment-specific git branches or using templates.

 ## 🚀 Dotbot features